-You may find this section helpful when you disagree with a decision HMRC have made.
+You may find this page helpful when you disagree with a decision HMRC have made.

-This guide explains the basics of the appeal process.
-We then provide detailed sections, which aim to help you work through all the stages of resolving a tax dispute with HMRC, including making an appeal to the independent tax tribunal.
+This page explains the basics of the appeal process.
+We aim to help you work through all the stages of resolving a tax dispute with HMRC, including making an appeal to the independent tax tribunal.

-In this guide, we are concerned with direct tax only, by which we mean things like income tax and National Insurance contributions; the definition of direct tax also includes other things that you might not expect, like student loan repayments.
+We only cover direct tax, by which we mean things like income tax and National Insurance contributions; the definition of direct tax also includes other things that you might not expect, like student loan repayments.

 If you disagree with an HMRC decision about indirect tax, for example VAT, the rules are very similar.
-You can find information on what to do on the GOV.UK website.
+You can find information on what to do on GOV.UK.

 - HMRC are hassling you for information you know you ought to give them or HMRC have discovered something you had not told them.
 You will have to sort that out with HMRC.
 Please go to our information on enquiries.

-- If your dispute is about tax credits, go to the tax credits and benefits section of our LITRG website, or the HMRC guidance on the GOV.UK website.
+- If your dispute is about tax credits, go to the tax credits and benefits section of our LITRG website, or the HMRC guidance on GOV.UK.

 - HMRC are demanding money that you owe, but you cannot afford to pay.

 If you disagree with HMRC and you have a right of appeal, you can make an appeal in writing to HMRC.
 You must normally make an appeal within 30 days of HMRC’s notice of their decision.